Super-Protocol/docs/docs/marketplace/guides/deploy-model.md

 1.3.
 Click the **Create Offer** button.
 Do not close the window until the upload is complete.
 This may take a few minutes.

 1.4.
-When the upload is complete, close the New Offer window or click **Go to Offer** to open the offer in the [Offer Builder](/marketplace/my-offers/offer-builder).
+When the upload is complete, close the window or click **Go to Offer** to open the offer in the [Offer Builder](/marketplace/my-offers/offer-builder).

 <img src={require('../images/new-offer-go-to-offer.png').default} width="auto" height="auto" border="1"/>
 <br/>